 Disability Compensation is a monthly benefit based on a veteran’s level of disability.
 The VA rates the level of disability from zero to 100 percent and provides more compensation for higher disability ratings.

 Some cancers, including mesothelioma, are considered 100 percent disabling.
-This would qualify a serviceperson for the maximum monthly benefit, which starts at $2,915.55.
+This would qualify a serviceperson for the maximum monthly benefit for their mesothelioma.
+Compensation starts at $3,057.13.
 Benefits may increase based on the veteran’s number of dependents.

 Special Monthly Compensation (SMC)

 Special Monthly Compensation (SMC) is a benefit available to veterans disabled enough to need the aid and attendance of another person.
 Examples include those who are bedridden or housebound.
 This benefit is also available to spouses and parents of veterans.